 A head torch, for setting up your bivvy (or use your bike light) or if you need to get up in the middle of the night (or use your phone light).

 Wet wipes or toilet wipes.
-In case you need to pretend you’re a bear in the woods. (or just wait until the morning cafe stop).
+In case you need to pretend you’re a bear in the woods.
+If you do, be sure to dig a hole first and cover up later.
+I carry a plastic cat trowel for that.
+Or, better yet, just hold on until the morning cafe stop.

 Additional chilly weather riding kit – A buff and/or skull cap, long finger gloves (I have some thin running gloves I put on under my mits).